 Why would I leave Fidelity?

 For most US retail investors, you would not.
-Fidelity covers free brokerage, zero-fee index funds, strong HSA, decent cash management, and solid retirement tools.
-The picks above are for specific shape-mismatches, not a general improvement over Fidelity.
+Fidelity covers free brokerage, four ZERO-expense-ratio index funds, strong HSA and 529 tooling, decent cash management, and solid retirement features.
+The picks above are for specific shape mismatches, not a general improvement over Fidelity.

 Is Vanguard still cheaper than Fidelity?

-Slightly, on most index funds, with Fidelity ZERO funds (FZROX, FZILX) at 0% expense ratio undercutting Vanguard's flagships.
-The structural difference (Vanguard is owned by its funds) is the bigger argument for Vanguard than the small ER gap.
+Slightly, on most index funds, with the gap small enough that it rarely drives a switch on price alone.
+Fidelity ZERO funds (FZROX, FZILX, FNILX, FZIPX) are at 0% expense ratio and undercut Vanguard's flagships on the cost line.
+The structural difference (Vanguard is owned by its funds) is the bigger argument for moving than the small ER gap.

 Should I move my 401(k) to a different broker?

 Usually no. Most 401(k) plans are administered by your employer's chosen provider; you cannot freely move while employed.
-After leaving an employer, rolling the 401(k) to an IRA at any low-cost broker (Fidelity, Vanguard, Schwab) is standard.
+After leaving an employer, rolling the 401(k) to an IRA at any low-cost broker (Fidelity, Vanguard, Schwab) is standard, and the choice between them comes down to where your other accounts already live.

 What about Robinhood for investing?